hpc4cmb/toast-bench/README.md

 * Python3 (>= 3.6)
 * Python packages:  numpy, scipy, astropy, healpy, h5py, ephem
 * MPI and mpi4py (for effective parallelism)

+See the next section for how to use some of the scripts included in this repository to install all these dependencies.

 > **WARNING**:  TOAST has some compiled dependencies (LAPACK) which are
 > also used from Python (numpy / scipy uses LAPACK).
 Your